 5. In terms of investigation and prosecution of illegal wildlife trade, several national regulators have established whistle-blowing type schemes (see the howtoregulate article Whistleblowers: protection, incentives and reporting channels as a safeguard to the public interest for more detailed information about how whistle-blowing regulations operate) where persons may report illegal wildlife trade, treated on a confidential basis.
 Singapore and Australia encourage information about any suspected illegal wildlife trade by phone, email or in writing.
 Hong Kong and the US[xxii] offer a financial reward.
 Using information from the public is a valuable technique to broaden the vigilance and enforcement against illegal wildlife trade.
 Creating a right to sue against illegal wildlife trade could be useful in prosecutions where the powers of officials are insufficient or in the case of Australia, to give legal standing to environmental groups who might not necessarily have standing because they are not affected by a decision made under the EPBC Act[xxiii].
 Such groups must have engaged in environmental research or activities in the previous two years, and have environmental research or protection included in its objects of association, they must also be Australian.
 Both techniques of whistle-blowing regulation and the right to sue in the public interest are techniques covered in the Handbook “How to regulate?”.

-7. Ensuring appropriate penalties for offences are included in regulations is important for prosecuting offences and for overall deterrence reasons.
+7. Ensuring appropriate penalties for offences are included in regulations against the illegal trade is important for prosecuting offences and for overall deterrence reasons.
 CITES does not suggest in its model toolkit what kind of penalties might be appropriate but of the jurisdictions examined in this howtoregulate article few compared with Australia’s tough penalties: maximum penalty for wildlife trade offences is 10 years imprisonment and/or a fine of AU$170,000 (~108,000€) for individuals and up to $850,000 (~540,000€) for corporations.
 The following penalties for illegal wildlife offences apply in the following jurisdictions:

 - Singapore: fine not exceeding SG$50,000 (~31,000€) for each scheduled species (but not to exceed in the aggregate SG$500,000 [(~314,000€)]) or to imprisonment for a term not exceeding 2 years or to both[xxvi].